jwalareddy/cs5293sp20-project3/README.md

 Also for a different approach that I also used, I gave the training set as the same yummly.json file and the testing dataset, I used the same dataset except for removing the cuisine label as it is to be predicted in the project.
 My code is running for the both the different approaches used.

+## Screenshots of successful execution of my program